-Kicking off the shackles of the daily grind and starting your own business is a dream of many Australians.
+Kicking off the shackles of the daily grind and starting your own business is a dream of many Americans.
 With over a million reported home business owners in this country, it seems that many have already made this dream a reality.

 If you’ve been considering starting a home-based business there’s a good chance you already have one in mind, so you’ve likely already chosen one which matches your skills and expertise.
-However, there’s quite a lot to organise in the early stages of a business and things to consider for your future if you want to give yourself the best chance of success.
-Here are our top tips for the mumtrepreneur looking start her own business.
+However, there’s quite a lot to organize in the early stages of a business and things to consider for your future if you want to give yourself the best chance of success.
+Here are our top tips for the momtrepreneur looking start her own business.